DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 ## 7 Wiring Requirements

 Refer to **Figure 7** and **Appendix F** for alternate solutions for connecting sensorCAM to an i2c bus for remote control.
-For initial testing, the basic ESP32-CAM and ESP32-CAM-MB(CH340 based USB Mother Board) could be sufficient.
+For initial testing, the basic ESP32-CAM and ESP32-CAM-MB (CH340 based USB Mother Board) could be sufficient.
+Take care to use level shifting(PCA9515A or Endpoints) if using a 5V mega CS.

 The recommended hardware interface to a CS is currently the **Sparkfun Endpoint** system which permits the i2c bus to be run over long standard Cat5 twisted pair cable, which can also carry the required raw power supply.
 The Sparkfun Endpoints are used **in pairs** and can cater for voltage shifting between 5V Command Stations(e.g. Mega) and 3.3V sensorCAM as required.
 For the very simplest off-the-shelf arrangement, an ESP32-WROVER-DEV CAM with a cheap ESP32 breakout board including regulator can be linked to an Endpoint with 4 Dupont wires for a working CAM system on the end of a cat5 cable of considerable length as indicated in **Figure 6**, needing only a remote, preferably electrically isolated (floating), 9-12Vdc 0.5A power supply and a matching Endpoint on a Command Station.
 For a cheaper solution, use the PCA9515 with dupont jumpers for a limited (2m?) reach with either esp32-CAM or Wrover-CAM.
 **Note:** The Sparkfun Endpoint may also need a jumper cut or joined for i2c bus voltage level matching to the Command Station.

 The SensorCAM software has been almost exclusively tested on the ESP32-CAM-MB as seen in **Figure 7**.
 The original prototype was fitted with some enhancements that may not be needed for the user's application, such as an external antenna and extra LED indicators.
 NOTE that an Antenna attachment to the ESP32-CAM requires a solder link adjustment on the CAM (refer you-tube CAM tutorials) but most wi-fi works with the on-board antenna.
-However, at least one "super bright" LED (the "programmable nLED") is recommended for convenience to visually indicate when a sensor is "tripped", connected between 3.3V via a resistor(~470R) to GPIO14.
+However, at least one "super bright" LED (the "programmable nLED") is recommended for convenience to visually indicate when a sensor is "tripped", connected between 3.3V via a resistor (~470R) to GPIO14.

-For testing beyond that available via a USB cable, the most basic interface to a short i2c cable to a Command Station (Mega) is based on the PCA9515 level shifter shown in **Figure 7**.
+For testing beyond that available via a USB cable, the most basic interface to a short i2c cable to a Command Station (Mega) is based on the PCA9515A level shifter shown in **Figure 7**.
 This is limited in range and may require tuning of the i2c bus for best performance.
 See **Appendix F** for a more capable Sparkfun Endpoint configuration using a separate 5V switching regulator, at a small increase in cost, reliability and effort.
-The connection cable between PCA9515 and **CAM** may be up to 2m long for extra reach.
+The connection cable between PCA9515A and **CAM** may be up to 2m long for extra reach.

-The ESP32-CAM reset button, remotely mounted, may be difficult to access.
-To reset the device, two options need to be available.
-These can be via software command, either from the attached USB monitor, or i2c connected Command Station, or via a power supply induced reboot.
-A switch at the ("wall-wart") 9V supply is recommended independent of the CS supply.
-The USB connection is needed to set up the sensors initially and view images, but should be able to be disconnected once setup testing is complete.
-Some esp32's need a 1uF on the reset pin.

 The ESP32-WROVER-DEV board is a good alternative to the ESP32-CAM-MB.
 The slightly bigger CAM will be a little more convenient with the ESP32S 38P Expansion board.
 This 38 pin expansion board with 5V regulator is described in the video below. **IGNORE PRESENTERS DESCRIPTION OF HIS FAULTY 5V REGULATOR past the 5minute mark**.
 With NO Wrover, verify the regulator gives 5V from 9V at the barrel jack and remove power before inserting or removing the Wrover.
 For want of a better video...

+ESP32S 38P/V4/Expansion board

+The SensorCAM software has been almost exclusively tested on the ESP32-CAM-MB as seen in Figure 7.
+The original prototype was fitted with some enhancements that may not be needed for the user's application.
+However, at least one “super bright” LED (the "programmable nLED") is recommended for convenience to visually indicate when a sensor is “tripped”, connected between 3.3V via a resistor (~470R) to GPIO14.

+The ESP32-CAM reset button, remotely mounted on CAM, may be difficult to access.
+To reset the device, two options need to be available.
+These can be via software command, either from the attached USB monitor, or i2c connected Command Station, or via a power supply induced reboot.
+A switch at the (“wall-wart”) 9V supply is recommended independent of the CS supply.
+The USB connection is needed to set up the sensors initially and view images, but should be able to be disconnected once setup testing is complete.
+Some esp32's may need a 1uF on the reset pin for reliable reset.

 **Note:** Care is needed as the WROVER CAM has 40 pins (not 38) but the spare end Gnd and Vcc can remain disconnected (cut off?).

 ![ESP32 Wrover CAM with Sparkfun Endpoint](/_static/images/ex-sensorcam/esp32-wrover-sparkfun-endpoint.png)